chasm/red-arc/docs/comparison.md

 ![Astro in Lynx](./lynx-astro.png)

-I could easily make the service a list (but still look the same to visual users).
+I could easily make the services links (but still look the same to visual users).

 ## Them nesting issues